davepacheco/node-moray/docs/man/man3/moray.md

   increased scalability and improved fault tolerance.
 SRV-based discovery is configured by using the `srvDomain` property instead of `host` or `port.`
-* This mode does not enable the client to use bootstrap resolvers, which are critical for proper fault tolerance in mixed DNS environments (e.g., where a combination of Triton, Manta, or external namservers may be combined).
+* This mode does not enable the client to use bootstrap resolvers, which are critical for use in mixed DNS environments (e.g., where a combination of Triton, Manta, or external namservers may be in use).
 Bootstrap resolvers are configured using the `cueballOptions.resolvers` property.
 * Command-line tools should generally specify additional parameters to ensure that they fail quickly when servers are down rather than retrying indefinitely until they are online.
 This means specifying `failFast`.
 It's